Obamacare subsidy calculator *

 If Congress does not extend the ARP’s subsidy provisions, subsidies will shrink in 2023 and there will once again be a “subsidy cliff,” with households that earn more than 400% of the poverty level becoming ineligible for subsidies (regardless of how much of their income they have to pay for their coverage).
 We’re optimistic, however, that Congress will address this in order to keep coverage affordable.
 If this is important to you, we encourage you to reach out to your elected officials and let them know your thoughts.

 What if your carrier is leaving the exchange?

-There are a few things to keep in mind if you’re currently receiving a subsidy to help cover the cost of your plan, and your carrier is exiting the exchange at the end of the year:
+There are a couple of things to keep in mind if you’re currently receiving a subsidy to help cover the cost of your plan, and your carrier is exiting the exchange at the end of the year:

 - Subsidies are only available in the exchange.
 If your carrier continues to offer plans outside the exchange, you’ll have the option to switch to one of their off-exchange plans, but you’ll give up your subsidy if you do so.

-- HHS has said that the exchanges will “endeavor to” pick new plans for people whose carriers exit the exchanges, if the enrollees don’t return to the exchange themselves to pick a different plan.
-But this may or may not happen, depending on the state and the availability of other options.
-By far your best bet is to return to the exchange yourself – by December 15, if possible – to browse the available options for 2017 and pick your own plan.
+- In most cases, the exchange can pick new plans for people whose carriers leave the exchange, if the enrollees don’t select their own replacement plan.
+But by far your best bet is to log on to your exchange account by December 15 to select your own new plan for 2022.
 Auto-renewal is never the best choice.
 But if you’re auto-renewed onto a new plan, your subsidy will still apply to the new plan, assuming you remain eligible for a subsidy.